NeoTavern/NeoTavern-Frontend/README.md

 ## Configuration

-By default, the application expects the SillyTavern backend to be running on **port 8000**.
+By default, the application expects the SillyTavern to be running on **port 8000**.

 If your backend is running on a different port, open `vite.config.ts` and update the `target` URLs in the `proxyRules` object.
 You must restart the application for these changes to take effect.